M-3 (Michigan highway): Current designation

 M-3 returned to existence in 1973, when US 25, now concurrent with I-94 and I-75 for most of its length through Michigan and Ohio, was truncated at Cincinnati.
 The former US 25 section of Gratiot Avenue was redesignated M-3, along with a southwestern extension down Fort Street to Clark Avenue (I-75 exit 47A).
 This also provided an international connection via the Ambassador Bridge to Ontario's Highway 3.
 The signs were changed over in February 1974 to complete the change.
 In 1998, the eastern end of M-59 was rerouted to end at I-94 exit 240, eliminating the concurrency from Hall Road to the current northern terminus of M-3.

 At the end of 2000, MDOT proposed several highway transfers in Detroit, some of which involved transferring highways in the Campus Martius Park area to city control; another part of the proposal involved MDOT assuming control over a section of Fort Street from the then-northern terminus of M-85 to the then-southern terminus of M-3 at Clark Street.
 When these transfers were completed the following year, M-3 was severed into two discontinuous segments by the Campus Martius changes, and the southern segment between Clark and Griswold streets was added to an extended M-85.

+On April 26, 2023, MDOT and the City of Detroit approved a memorandum of understanding that transferred jurisdiction over the 0.396 mi of Randolph Street to city control.
+This MOU also included a payment of $7,609,203.68 to the city to reconstruct that section of street with the stipulation that the city has to complete the project within five years or return the money to the department.
+The transfer moved Randolph Street from the state trunkline highway system and shifted M-3's southern terminus northward to the intersection of Broadway and Randolph streets with Gratiot Avenue.